 Serving on the student council has allowed me to reflect on my own growth as a leader and collaborator.
 It has taught me that leadership is not about authority but about encouraging voices especially those that often go unheard.
 Every challenge faced and milestone achieved has shaped me into a more thoughtful and effective advocate, to build a better community.
-66 is an exhilarating experience.
-Furthermore, students can showcase their academic prowess by participating in local and national competitions.
-At CAST, we believe in fostering curiosity, leadership, and a passion for lifelong learning.

-I believe tutor time is my favourite time in the classroom.
+I believe tutor time is one of my favourite times in the classroom.
 I believe the topics we discuss are very important.
-Additionally, VESPA creates a good understanding of the expectations at CAST and how to perform during exams etc. 99
+Additionally, VESPA creates a good understanding of the expectations at CAST and how to perform during exams etc.